PreArrive for solo hosts.

 One property, one packet, every guest signed.

 Build a packet once, send it on every reservation, get a signed PDF certificate back.
-Free is real, not a trial — one property, forever.
+Free covers one property forever — not a trial.
 The certificate is evidence, not a verdict — it makes your case legible to AirCover, an insurer, or a small-claims clerk.

 Related, if you're going deeper.